LevonTonyan/tf-lab/non_cloud_tasks/github/task_github.md

 Refine your configurations:

-- Refine `compute` configuration by creating a repository module.
+- Refine `repos` configuration by creating a repository module.

-Store your modules in `~/tf-epam-lab/modules/` subfolders.
+Store your modules in `/tf-epam-lab/non_cloud_task/github/modules` subfolders.

 Run `terraform validate` and `terraform fmt` to check if your modules are valid and fit to a canonical format and style.
 Run `terraform plan` to see your changes and re-apply your changes if needed.